Key Points

 Try today - $45

-- Conjunctivitis (Pink Eye): Can be contagious (caused by a virus or bacteria) or non-contagious (caused by allergies, called allergic conjunctivitis).⁶ Classic pink eye symptoms are burning, red eyes, and sticky discharge.⁶ With pink eye, a crust forms on the outer eyelid, sometimes making it difficult to open your eyes in the morning.⁶ It is important to note that while a warm compress will help loosen the discharge that has formed on the outside of the eyelid, a cold compress may bring more relief and reduce inflammation.⁷ In addition, your eye doctor may prescribe eye drops to clear up the infection if a bacterial source is suspected .⁶
+- Conjunctivitis (Pink Eye): Can be contagious (caused by a virus or bacteria) or non-contagious (caused by allergies, called allergic conjunctivitis).⁶ Classic pink eye symptoms are burning, red eyes, and sticky discharge.⁶ With pink eye, a crust forms on the outer eyelid, sometimes making it difficult to open your eyes in the morning.⁶ While a warm compress will help loosen the discharge on the outside of the eyelid, a cold compress may bring more relief and reduce inflammation.⁷ In addition, your eye doctor (optometrist or ophthalmologist) may prescribe eye drops to clear up the infection if a bacterial source is suspected.⁶

 Many home remedies, like warm compresses, are easily accessible and can make a significant difference in helping your symptoms.

 Whether you suffer from an eye condition or just want to pay more attention to your eye health (we sure hope everyone does!), warm compresses are the perfect addition to your eyelid hygiene routine.
-Taking 5-10 minutes to wind down at night with a warm compress, cup of tea and your favorite music impacts your eye health, and helps reduce stress.
+Taking 10 to 15 minutes to wind down at night with a warm compress, a cup of tea and your favorite music impacts your eye health and helps reduce stress.

 Our eyes are finally joining the self care revolution!